intergiro/developer-portal/docs/integrate/acquiring/reference.md

 ### Token
 The `Token` is a JWT where the body includes a Base64, that in itself encodes a `card.Token` object.
-Table below shown the contants of a `card.Token`:
+Table below shown the contents of a `card.Token`:
 | Property       | Type                                | Description                                                        | Optional |
 |----------------|-------------------------------------|--------------------------------------------------------------------|----------|
 | `issuer`       | `"card"`                            |                                                                    |          |